stutichugh/stutichugh.github.io/_posts/2024-03-28-mcleodganj.md

 #### Journey as Good as the Destination

 This trip was very short but I did get a lot reading, writing, reflecting, and self-dev work done on the way.
-I think this book that I just happen to be reading, a day before the trip was proposed was so fitting to the theme of this trip. _Radical Acceptance_ by _Tara Brach_ is a book that helped me stay present during this trip and prevented me from worrying too much about my future career/life endeavours.
-It contains stories around themes of shame, guilt, regrets that we all carry, detailed by the Psychotherapist and meditation teach Tara, who also gives many techniques on how to unblock ourselves and move towards healing and forgiveness.
-(I will include a more detailed review in my next blog post along with my other recent reviews from Goodreads)
+I think this book that I just happen to be reading, a day before the trip was proposed, was so fitting to the theme of this trip. _Radical Acceptance_ by _Tara Brach_ is a book that helped me stay present during this trip and prevented me from worrying too much about my future career/life endeavours.
+It contains stories around themes of shame, guilt, regrets that we all carry, detailed by the Psychotherapist and meditation teacher Tara, who also gives many techniques on how to unblock ourselves and move towards healing and forgiveness.
+(I will include a more detailed review in my next blog post along with reviews of my other recent reads)

  :-------------------------:|:-------------------------:
   ![a]({{ site.baseurl }}/assets/images/book_n_coffee.png)  |  ![b]({{ site.baseurl }}/assets/images/book_n_chai.png)